vcannataro/COVID19_data_explore/COVID19_initial_data_analyses_CannataroV.md

 susceptible people to infect.
 Or, we can intervene in disease spread, and deviate from this continued growth.

-But, let’s assume exponential growth continues.
+But, let’s naïvely assume exponential growth continues.
 What would happen to the number of confirmed cases over time?

 We can use our fit to the recent data generated above to predict into the future.